• Skip to Content

 Sociological analysis of the experiences of Latinos.
 Examination of immigration and mode of incorporation from theoretical perspectives.
 Emphasis on Chicanos, Cubans, and Puerto Ricans.

-Prerequisites: junior standing and previous completion of a 100-level Sociology course; or consent of instructor.
+Prerequisites: junior standing or higher and completion of a prior SOCIOL course; or consent of the instructor.
+Open to special students.

-Course Rules: LATINO 323 and SOCIOL 323 are jointly offered; they count as repeats of one another.
+Course Rules: LATINX 323 and SOCIOL 323 are jointly offered; they count as repeats of one another.

 General Education Requirements: CD, SS